Rhodes Memorial: Architecture

 The monument was completed and dedicated in 1912.
-A memorial proposed by the Colonial Secretary Earl Grey never materialised: a massive "colossus of Rhodes" statue overlooking Cape Town from the summit of Lion's Head, rather like the statue of Christ overlooking Rio de Janeiro.
+A memorial proposed by the British official (Colonial Secretary) Earl Grey never materialised: a massive statue inspired by the historical antique "colossus of Rhodes" on the island of Rhodes, Greece which was meant to overlook Cape Town from the summit of Lion's Head, similar to the large statue of Christ overlooking Rio de Janeiro.

 Outdoor activities

 Today the memorial is part of the Table Mountain National Park.
-There is a well-known tea room behind the memorial, and it is a popular viewpoint and picnicking spot which is frequented by students from the University of Cape Town (UCT) as well as Cape Town residents and also tourists.
+There was a well-known tea room behind the memorial, but has unfortunately burned down.
 It is also a starting point for walking and hiking on Devil's Peak.
 Around the memorial are groves of oaks and stone pines from Europe, and there are also a few remaining pockets of the original Afromontane forest nearby.
 Just up the slope from Rhodes Memorial there is a small forest of a famous native tree called the Silvertree.
 Table Mountain is possibly the only place on earth where this majestic tree grows wild and Rhodes Memorial has one of the last surviving stands.

 Alien fallow deer used to live in the area, although they are now being eliminated to make way for the re-introduction of indigenous antelope species.
 Below the memorial is a game enclosure where eland, zebra and wildebeest are kept.

 Rhodes Memorial is not generally used for events but does host occasional performances, an annual Easter sunrise service, and is often used as a location for filming.
 For safety reasons, the area is closed from sunset to sunrise.

 The area around the memorial

 Not far below the memorial are the University of Cape Town (UCT), Groote Schuur Hospital and Mostert's Mill.
 Above the memorial is the King's Blockhouse, and not far away is the Groote Schuur Zoo site, originally established as Rhodes's private zoo.
 The zoo was closed in the late 1970s, and only the lion's den now remains.
 Rhodes's Groote Schuur estate nearby is now a South African presidential residence.

 A statue of Rhodes was situated on the UCT campus, on the lower part of Sarah Baartman Hall steps overlooking the university's rugby fields.
 This statue had become the focus of protests in March 2015 calling for its removal.
 It has now been permanently removed.

-The area around the memorial was affected by the Table Mountain fire in 2021, and the visitor's cafe was burnt down.
+The area around the memorial was affected by the Table Mountain fire in 2021, and the visitors' cafe was burnt down.